5000, Clinical Guidelines

 • Document the outcome of the referral.

-Contractors must maintain current and correct clinic information on 211.Texas.org for all locations providing services.
-Contractors will use the "Add or Edit Your 2-1-1 Listing" link found at the top of the webpage to make any changes to their clinic location or information listings.
-The information that contractors shall maintain in their 2-1-1 listings includes, but is not limited to, clinic phone number, location, hours and services provided.
-Clients who have an abnormal clinical breast exam (CBE) or cervical cytology findings may be scheduled to return for repeat exams if this is to be an appropriate follow up by the clinician.
-For clients whose cervical cytology test or CBE result in an abnormal finding that requires referral for services beyond those available through PHC, contractors are encouraged whenever possible to refer to an HHSC Breast and Cervical Cancer Services (BCCS) contractor.
-In order to promote the most effective use of limited resources, PHC contractors’ clinicians should be familiar with nationally recognized guidelines and algorithms describing recommended practices for abnormal cervical cytology and CBE results.
+Clients who have an abnormal clinical breast exam (CBE) or cervical cytology findings may be scheduled to return for repeat exams for an appropriate follow up by the clinician.
+For clients whose cervical cytology test or CBE result in an abnormal finding that requires referral for services beyond those available through PHC, grantees can, whenever possible, refer to an HHSC Breast and Cervical Cancer Services (BCCS) grantee.
+To promote the most effective use of limited resources, PHC grantees’ clinicians should be familiar with nationally recognized guidelines and algorithms describing recommended practices for abnormal cervical cytology and CBE results.

 5300, Prescriptive Authority Agreements, Clinical Protocols, Standing Delegation Orders and Client Education

-Contractors that provide clinical services must develop and maintain written clinical prescriptive authority agreements (PAAs), protocols and standing delegation orders (SDOs) in compliance with statutes and rules governing medical, dental and nursing practice and consistent with national evidence-based clinical guidelines.
-When HHSC revises a policy, contractors need to incorporate the revised policy into their written procedures.
+Grantees that provide clinical services must develop and maintain written clinical prescriptive authority agreements (PAAs), protocols and standing delegation orders (SDOs) in compliance with statutes and rules governing medical, dental, and nursing practice and consistent with national evidence-based clinical guidelines.
+When HHSC revises a policy, grantees need to incorporate the revised policy into their written procedures.

 5310 Prescriptive Authority Agreements

-• Be in writing, signed and dated by the parties to the agreement;
+• be in writing and signed and dated by the parties to the agreement;

-• Include the name, address and professional license numbers of all parties to the agreement;
+• include the name, address and all professional license numbers of all parties to the agreement;

-• Provide a plan for addressing patient emergencies; and
+• provide a plan for addressing client emergencies;

-If alternate physician supervision is to be used, designate one or more alternate physicians who may:
+• if alternate physician supervision will be used, appoint one or more alternate physicians who may:

-• Provide appropriate supervision on a temporary basis in accordance with the requirements established by the prescriptive authority agreement and the requirements of this section;
+• provide appropriate temporary supervision following the requirements established by the PAA and the requirements of this section; and

-• Participate in the prescriptive authority quality assurance and improvement plan meetings required under this section; and
+• participate in the prescriptive authority quality assurance and improvement plan meetings required under this section;

-• Describe a prescriptive authority quality assurance and improvement plan and specify methods for documenting the implementation of the plan that includes the following:
+• describe a prescriptive authority quality assurance and improvement plan and specify methods for documenting the implementation of the plan that includes:

 5320 Protocols

-Contractors that employ advanced practice nurses or physician assistants must have written protocols to delegate authorization to initiate medical aspects of client care.
+Grantees that employ advanced practice nurses or physician assistants must have written protocols to delegate authorization to initiate medical aspects of client care.
 Historically, this delegation has occurred through a protocol or other written authorization.
 Rather than have two documents, this delegation can now be included in a prescriptive authority agreement (PAA) if both parties agree to do so.
-The PAA and/or protocols need not describe the exact steps that an advanced practice nurse or a physician assistant must take with respect to each specific condition, disease or symptom.
+The PAA or protocols need not describe the exact steps that an APRN or a PA must take with respect to each specific condition, disease or symptom.

-The protocols must be reviewed, agreed upon, signed, and dated by the supervising physician and the physician assistant and/or advanced practice nurse at least annually and maintained on-site.
+The protocols must be reviewed, agreed upon, signed and dated by the supervising physician and the PA or APRN at least annually and maintained on-site as mandated by Texas Administrative Code, Title 22, Part 11, Chapter 221, Rule 221.13

 5330 Standing Delegation Orders